 How Does Your Site Measure Up?
 Get Your Free Website Score

-Shopping Results – These results appear from the Google Shopping network, and are also known as Product Listing Ads (PLAs).
+These results appear from the Google Shopping network, and are also known as Product Listing Ads (PLAs).
 Like AdWords, these are paid search results.

 Why Do SERP Features Matter?

 Anything out of the norm naturally catches a user’s eye.
 Because many SERP Features are so visual, they naturally draw attention.
 Additionally, most of these special results appear at the top of the page or on the righthand side on desktop.
 Since some SERP Features don’t require an extra click, they are often the starting and stopping point for a user.
+Having a SERP feature also is like a stamp of reputability from Google – it’s a recognition that your content is most useful to your audience.
+This can improve your overall website’s SEO, as Google considers reputability when ranking websites.

 For more information about how to optimize your pages for SERP, check out our blog: How Google Ranks Websites.